 People mill across what was a road but has become a pedestrian area with the distinction between pavement and road minimised. #GatheringPlace

 People who are blind and partially sighted can navigate easily as the route up into the area from the bus stop is carefully designed. #GatheringPlace #GatheringOnTheMove

-People notice that trees mark the route towards Tower Gardens and the Ouse and point towards the other part of the Norman defences at Baille Hill. #GatheringPlace #GatheringHeritage
+People notice that trees mark the route towards Tower Gardens and the Ouse and point towards the other part of the Norman defences at Baile Hill. #GatheringPlace #GatheringHeritage

-People in custody are delivered to court in a way that minimises impact on the other activities going on in the area. #GatheringPlace #GatheringOnTheMove
+People in custody are delivered to Crown Court in a way that minimises impact on the other activities going on in the area. #GatheringPlace #GatheringOnTheMove

 In the morning – before the area gets busy – the museum is serviced by vans. #GatheringPlace #GatheringOnTheMove